pleonex/LayTea/docs/guides/games/london_life/MSG.md

 - Script ends with null-terminator character (`\0`).
 - Padding to multiple of 4 with byte `0x00`.

-The script consists in blocks of 4 bytes.
-A block may contain text _or_ control codes.
-When necessary, it uses padding with the byte `0xFF` to fill until the next block.
-If the first byte of the block is in the range `[0xF0, 0xFE]`, then the following bytes are for a control code (it could take more than a block).
+The script consists of blocks of 4 bytes.
+A block contains text _or_ control codes.
+Control code blocks start with a byte in the range `[0xF0, 0xFE]`.
+The byte `0xFF` serves as block padding.
-Otherwise, it is a text block.

 #### Text blocks

-Text code-points are `Latin-1`, so they are always 1-byte.
-If the first code-point is in the range `[0xF0, 0xFE]`, escape it with a first byte `0xFF` so it is not detected as a control code block.
+Text code-points are `Latin-1`, so they are always 1 byte.
+If the first code-point of a block is in the range `[0xF0, 0xFE]`, it must be escaped with the byte `0xFF`, so it is not detected as a control code block.

 #### Control code blocks